Hestice/Hestice/README.md

 ## Hi there 👋
 My name is Marcus.
-I'm a college student based in Manila.
+I'm a fresh grad based in Cavite.
 I'm really into Blender and animation!

 - 🌱 I’m currently learning some JavaScript frameworks
 - 💬 Ask me about AR/VR stuff!